ben-denzer/react-modal/README.md

 | modalInner                | #modal-modalInner                   | modalHeader + modalBody (everything that is not modalBackground) |
 | modalTitle                | #modal-modalTitle                   | text in the top left of the modal          |
 <!-- prettier-ignore-end -->

+Scroll down to see styling examples, and you can also see a more complicated example that I used in the Demo - [Code](https://github.com/ben-denzer/react-modal/blob/master/demo/components/App.tsx#L38) - [Demo](https://react-modal.bdenzer.com)

+**Removing Animation**\
+Setting `animationTime` to 0 will make the modal show without animating in/out.

 ### Example - Adding Custom Styles in JS